JimmyQing/JimmyQing.github.io/_pages/about.md

 **Interested in graduate studies, internships or collaborations?
 Contact me！**

 # 🔥 News
+- `2023.07.10` Our paper "Skeleton-based Multi-feature Sharing Real-time Action Recognition Network for Human-robot Interaction" won "Best Paper Award in Advanced Robotics" in the 2023 ICARM!
+- `2023.07.08` Our 2 papers were accepted by the 8th International Conference on Advanced Robotics & Mechatronics (2023ICARM).
+- `2023.07.05` Our 4 papers were accepted by the 16th International Conference on Intelligent Robotics and Applications (2023 ICIRA).
 - `2023.04.15` We are hosting a Conference Special Session about "[Human-centric Technologies for Seamless Human-robot Collaboration](https://icira2023.org/specialsession.html)" on the [16th International Conference on Intelligent Robotics and Applications (ICIRA)](https://icira2023.org/index.html).
 Welcome to submit articles to our Special Session!
 - `2023.04.01` We are hosting a Research Topic about "[Human-Centered Robot Vision and Artificial Perception](https://www.frontiersin.org/research-topics/53324/human-centered-robot-vision-and-artificial-perception)" on "Frontiers in Robotics and AI".
 Welcome to submit articles to our Research Topic!